Goalsum/TataruBook/docs/quick_start.md

 ---
 This page is an introductory tutorial for people who are new to using TataruBook.
 This tutorial shows you how to use TataruBook's common features from start to finish, through a series of use cases.

-# Initialize the db file
+# Initialize the DB file

 Start by downloading and installing TataruBook, if you don't already know how, see [here]({{ site.baseurl }}/index.html#how-to-download-and-install-tatarubook).

 For convenience, it is assumed in the following that TataruBook was installed using the second installation approach - the executable file approach. if the user is using the first installation approach - the Python script approach, he/she will need to replace all the command-lines in the following beginning with `tatarubook` to beginning with `python tatarubook.py`.
-For example, the command to create the db file needs to be changed from `tatarubook init accounting.db` to `python tatarubook.py init accounting.db`.
+For example, the command to create the DB file needs to be changed from `tatarubook init accounting.db` to `python tatarubook.py init accounting.db`.

 Once the installation is complete, open your operating system's command-line terminal, switch to the directory where the TataruBook program is located, and execute the command: